 The optional post-assertion specifies additional properties of the returned object that are expected to hold.
 These properties should be provable from the postcondition or result expression.
 Within the post-assertion of a constructor declared using "^=" and a result expression, the predefined identifier result refers to the returned object, and each expression in the post-assertion must refer to result.
-Within the post-assertion of a constructor declared with a postcondition, the returned object is denoted by self', and each expression in the post-assertion must refer to self' or to a primed member variable.
+Within the post-assertion of a constructor declared with a postcondition, the returned object is denoted by self', and each expression in the post-assertion must refer to result.
+Within the post-assertion in the post-assertion in the post-assertion of a constructor declared with a postcondition, the returned object is denoted by self', and each expression in the post-assertion must refer to result.